Heel Pain in Troy, MI

 - Diagnostic and ultrasonic guided injection therapy

 Although most heel pain can be resolved without surgery, it may be required in certain cases.
 Should you have to undergo heel surgery, you’ll be glad to know that advancements in podiatry make it a much smoother process than in the past, with most patients returning to normal activity in just a few weeks.
+At Stop Feet Pain Fast Institute, we provide advanced technology solutions like HyProCure® in Troy, MI, that can address the cause of your foot pain and help you heal fast.
+Learn more about how HyProCure can solve your foot pain problems.

 Our board-certified podiatrist will perform a thorough exam and gait analysis to look at the biomechanics of your foot.
 He will also use fluoroscopy dynamic imaging to see how your foot moves mechanically.
 After the cause of your discomfort has been pinpointed, our podiatrist will develop a treatment plan to alleviate your ongoing pain.